-The environment and safety assessment is conducted within a defined geographic area around Hornepayne, referred to as the "Hornepayne area."
-For the purpose of this preliminary assessment, the area considered is the same as that selected for geoscientific assessment shown in Figure 4-1.
+The environment and safety assessment is conducted within a defined geographic area around Wawa, referred to as the "Wawa area."
+For the purpose of this preliminary assessment, the area considered is the same as that selected for geoscientific assessment shown on Figure 4-1.

-A detailed description of the environment for the Hornepayne area is provided in Golder (2013).
+A detailed description of the environment for the Wawa area is provided in Golder (2013).
 Summary information is presented here.